Deuteragonist. The second guy. No, not the Sidekick

 - Lt.
 Vincent D'Agosta in the Agent Pendergast novels, serving as the one to protagonist Margo Green in Relic and Reliquary with Pendergast himself as the tritagonist.
 D'Agosta serves in this role as well for the other novels he appears after Pendergast takes over as the protagonist.

 - Additionally, other characters have also served in deuteragonist/tritagonist roles in the books.
-In The Cabinet Of Curiosities Nora Kelly is the deuteragonist, with William Smithback as the tritagonist, in the novel Thunderhead Kelly was the protagonist and Smithback was the deuteragonist, and in Cemetary Dance Kelly is the tritagonist to Pendergast and D'Agosta.
-In Still Life With Crows Corrie Swanson serves as the deuteragonist with Sheriff Hazen as the tritagonist.
+In The Cabinet of Curiosities Nora Kelly is the deuteragonist, with William Smithback as the tritagonist, in the novel Thunderhead Kelly was the protagonist and Smithback was the deuteragonist, and in Cemetary Dance Kelly is the tritagonist to Pendergast and D'Agosta.
+In Still Life with Crows Corrie Swanson serves as the deuteragonist with Sheriff Hazen as the tritagonist.
 In Brimstone Laura Hayward serves as the tritagonist to Pendergast and D'Agosta.
-Constance Greene acts as the deuteragonist in The Wheel Of Darkness.
+Constance Greene acts as the deuteragonist in The Wheel of Darkness.
+Corrie again serves in the role for White Fire.

 - Septimus Heap: Jenna Heap.
 Especially in Physik she does get the major plot-driving role.